ashwinpn/ML-Learnings/README.md

 - Markov Random Fields
 - Conditional Random Fields
 - Bayesian Networks

+## Stochastic Gradient Descent
+- What is the ideal batch size?
+- Dealing with Vanishing Gradients (very small values of d/dw)

 ## CNN's
 - Pooling + Strides is used for downsampling of the feature map.